Beach villa with 2 bedrooms and 1 bathroom in Kato Paphos, Cyprus

 The property is paved all around with patio area to front and barbeque area with pergola to the rear for ‘Al Fresco’ moments.

 The Villa is a 15 minute drive from Paphos airport.
 Close to all amenities, no car needed.
+Transfers from and to Paphos airport are included in the price of your holiday.

 A short walk away is the ‘Tomb of the Kings’ area with numerous bars and restaurants or you can enjoy a lovely 15 minute stroll along the beach to the picturesque Harbour and marina where there is a wide choice